tremor-rs/tremor-www-docs/docs/artefacts/onramps.md

 ### stdin

-An oramp which takes input from `stdin`.
+An onramp that takes input from `stdin`.

 The default [codec](codecs.md#string) is `string`.